oa-333/elog/README.md

 ![plot](./src/elog_bench/png/flush_size.png)

 The results of this test are rather illuminating.
-First, we can conclude that setting buffer size of 64KB yields the best results, peaking at around 2 Million messages per second.
+First, we can conclude that setting buffer size of 64KB yields top results, peaking at around 2.2 Million messages per second.
 Second, increasing the buffer size does not have any notable effect.
 Again, this is most probably related to the underlying system file buffers.